-The Board is committed to excellence in governance.
-As part of that commitment, and in accordance with Section 14A(a)(1) of the Exchange Act, the Board of Directors is providing our shareholders with an opportunity at the 2014 Annual Meeting to vote, on an advisory basis, to approve our named executive officers' compensation, which is commonly known as "Say-on-Pay," Say-on-Pay gives our shareholders an opportunity to vote, on a non-binding basis, to approve the compensation of our NEOs as disclosed in this proxy statement pursuant to SEC rules.
+In accordance with Section 14A(a)(1) of the Exchange Act, the Board of Directors is providing our shareholders with an opportunity at the 2014 Annual Meeting to vote, on an advisory basis, to approve our named executive officers' compensation, which is commonly known as "Say-on-Pay."
+Say-on-Pay gives our shareholders an opportunity to vote, on a non-binding basis, to approve the compensation of our NEOs as disclosed in this proxy statement pursuant to SEC rules.
 Cliffs conducts annual Say-on-Pay votes, and the next Say-on-Pay vote will occur at the 2015 Annual Meeting.